sean3z/cncnet-api/features.md

   - Show a players estimated calculation of wins/losses required for promotion/demotion.
   - Show list of players game
     - The id of the game, outcome of game, experience gained
-- Game Resolution Parser
-  - Automatically detect match stats leader on disconnect or out of sync games
 - Clans
   - Players can create and join clans to compete on a clan ladder